igorlord/ietf-ipv6-addr-mask/draft-lubashev-ipv6-addr-mask.md

 Customer IDs in less significant bits
 -------------------------------------

-CDNs (and other hosting providers) host web sites belonging to multiple customers using the same servers.
+CDNs and hosting providers host web sites belonging to multiple customers using shared servers.
 Due to the lack of support for SNI TLS extension {{?RFC6066}} by some user agents active on the Internet, CDNs resort to using unique IP addresses to identify specific customer domains and, hence, certificates for TLS negotiation.
 In case of IPv6 addresses, at least some CDNs use the less significant bits of an IPv6 address to identify customer domains (while the more significant bits carry internal routing information).
 The configuration of systems matching lower bits of IPv6 addresses to individual customer domains must use ad hoc syntax due to the lack of a standard way to express semantics of matching on bit ranges other than address prefixes.